yashilvora19/LabReport4/index.md

 The second command found `git commit -m "[FIXED]"` in my history, and saved the changes made to my local repository with the message "[FIXED]".

- Lastly, running the third command found `git push` in my history, and running it uploaded local repository content to a remote repository
+ Lastly, running the third command found `git push` in my history, and running it uploaded local repository content to a remote repository.

+ All

 ## Conclusion